Selected Passages from Hungarian-Ottoman Wars

 The Transylvanian Principality in 1570

-As far as possible, Apafi’s reign was a period of prosperity: he restored the manufactories, founded educational institutions, including Romanian schools, promoted religious tolerance, and welcomed scholars and politicians with great hospitality who had fled the Habsburg-ruled Kingdom of Hungary (e.g. However, he had little room for maneuver in foreign policy, as after 1660 the Porte put more pressure than ever on Transylvania, increasing taxes, war taxes and interfering in everyday affairs, so it was not easy for Apafi to carry on the legacy of his predecessors.
+As far as possible, Apafi’s reign was a period of prosperity: he restored the manufactories, founded educational institutions, including Romanian schools, promoted religious tolerance, and welcomed with great hospitality scholars and politicians who had fled the Habsburg-ruled Kingdom of Hungary (e. g.
+However, he had little room for maneuver in foreign policy, for after 1660 the Porte put more pressure on Transylvania than ever before, increasing taxes and war reparations and interfering in everyday affairs, so it was not easy for Apafi to continue the legacy of his predecessors.

 The Thaller of Apafi Mihály (before 1690)

-The prince’s aim was to preserve the partial independence of Transylvania and to establish an independent Hungary after the expulsion of the Turks, and his main task was to gather forces.
-Apafi was very much interested in the Kingdom of Hungary, he also contacted the Viennese court, and at the same time supported and later welcomed the lords involved in the Wesselényi conspiracy.
-In the meantime, however, as a vassal of the Sultan, he was forced to take part in the 1663-64 Treaty of Vasvár, which fixed the unfavorable position of Transylvania after 1660.
+The prince aimed to preserve the partial independence of Transylvania and to establish an independent Hungary after the expulsion of the Turks, and his main task was to gather forces.
+Apafi was very interested in the Kingdom of Hungary, he also contacted the Viennese court and at the same time, he supported and later welcomed the lords involved in the Wesselényi conspiracy.
+Meanwhile, as a vassal of the Sultan, he was forced to take part in the Treaty of Vasvár in 1663-64, which established the unfavorable position of Transylvania after 1660.

 The Thaller of Apafi Mihály (before 1690) reverse side